Cataloguing another milestone - SLQ’s 10 year anniversary

-Only one event during our ten years threatened our building and collections.
+Only one event during these first ten years threatened our building and collections.
 The 2011 flood saw the Brisbane River break its banks and indundated the lower basement and carpark, causing the building’s closure for several weeks.
-During this period SLQ's dedicated staff assisted in the clean-up, helping restore the building to its former glory.
+During this period State Library's dedicated staff assisted in the clean-up, helping restore the building to its former glory.
 Happily none of the collections were damaged during the crisis.

 Myles Sinnamon - Project Coordinator, State Library of Queensland